 - Having some available cash will help you to avoid charging unexpected costs on a credit card.

 Maybe you can’t dedicate 10%-20% to savings yet, but sitting down regularly is a good time to strategize.
-You might discuss where your money leaks are, and how you can avoid them, or what your next purchase will be, or how much you can each spend without any explanations.
-Or you can kick around some ideas to bring in more money.
+You might discuss where your money leaks are, how to budget weekly paychecks, what your next purchase will be, or how much you can each spend without any explanations.
+Or you can kick around some ideas to bring in more income.